ogie05/Payroll-System/README.md

 Payroll System for Balintawak Diesel Parts Corporation

 ## ABOUT THIS PROJECT
 I created this Payroll System in Visual Basic using Visual Studio.
 This system had almost all of the Payroll System that needed, It has a database in mysql that you can create , edit or update your employee.
-Also it has print tool that can print the payslip and masterlist of each cut off on crstal report.
+Also it has print tool that can print the payslip and masterlist of each cut off on crystal report.

 ### BUILT WITH
 * [MICROSOFT VISUAL STUDIO]